PubudU99/Documentation/Azure-DevOps.md

 ### Ballerina Service Integration with Azure Pipelines for CST Process

 #### Overview

 Ballerina service calls Azure pipelines to trigger CI/CD pipelines for the Customer Specific Tests (CST) process.
-Azure DevOps is utilized for implementing these pipelines, which are categorized into:
+Azure DevOps is utilized for implementing these pipelines, which are categorized into,

 - **CI-Pipeline**: Builds and pushes images of the requested products by the Ballerina service.
 - **CD-Pipeline**: Runs the test scenarios in a controlled environment.